GET

 endpoint:

-# Send the GET request to retrieve all departmentsresponse = requests.get('http://127.0.0.1:5000/departments')if response.status_code == 200: departments = response.json()
+# Send the GET request to retrieve all departmentsresponse = requests.get('http://127.0.0.1:5000/departments')if response.status_code == 200: departments = response.json() # Convert the response to JSON

-# Send the PATCH request to update the department's location patch_response = requests.patch(f'http://127.0.0.1:5000/departments/{department_id}', json=updated_department) if patch_response.status_code == 200: print(f"Department {department_id} location updated successfully.") else: print(f"Failed to update department {department_id}:", patch_response.status_code) print(patch_response.text)else: print("Failed to retrieve departments:", response.status_code) print(response.text)
+# Send the PATCH request to update the department's location passing in department_id and updated_department patch_response = requests.patch(f'http://127.0.0.1:5000/departments/{department_id}', json=updated_department) if patch_response.status_code == 200: print(f"Department {department_id} location updated successfully.") else: print(f"Failed to update department {department_id}:", patch_response.status_code) print(patch_response.text)else: print("Failed to retrieve departments:", response.status_code) print(response.text)

 This script sends a PATCH request to the /departments